 One Day In the Life of Ivan Denisovich

-One Day In the Life of Ivan Denisovich is the true story of a devout Russian soldier wrongly accused of treason and sentenced to ten years in a Siberian labor camp –the gulag –where there is no escape but death out in the cold, dark and bare tundras.
-Nobel laureate Alexander Solzhenitsyn (1918-2008) wrote this book after his eight-year imprisonment in the gulag during the reign of Stalin.
+The book is based on the true story of a devout Russian soldier who is wrongly accused of treason and sentenced to ten years in a labor camp.
+There is no escape only death lurking in the cold, dark and empty tundra.

 The knock on the door could come at any time.
 The best insurance was to keep your mouth shut.